 Neural networks are adaptable i.e. they can modify themselves according to the training and run parallelly to provide more information about the world.
 If the network generates a “desired” output, then there is no need to change the trained input data, and vice-versa.
-If the network generates an “undesired” output resulting errors, then the system modifies the trained input data to improve the results.
+If the network generates an “undesired” output resulting in errors, then the system modifies the trained input data to improve the results.

-Neural Networks are of many types and each of these come with a particular use case.
+Neural Networks are of many types and each of these comes with a particular use case.

 This is the most common type of neural network. where information travels in uni-direction, that is from input to output.